Ask High IMPACT Sales Questions to Help Buyers Find Value

 Once you’ve uncovered a few potential areas through high impact sales questions where your solution can impact the client, you need to work to quantify what the impact will be.
 For instance, if your solution will help improve customer service, what might this equate to in terms of increased re-orders and referral business?
 In another example, if your more expensive solution will last longer and result in fewer service calls for the client, how might this result in a lower Total Cost of Ownership over a period of three to five years?
 By making assumptions and validating these values with our client you are able to begin to quantify the benefits of our solution.

 To develop an overall value proposition, you need to project these values over an agreed to time period to come up with a working number.
 By doing this in several categories and then adding these values together, you can develop a total, quantified value proposition to present to our client.
 Once you have a quantified value proposition, you should compare this to the cost of our solution to develop a return on investment and business case for our offering.

 It’s not easy engaging with today’s buyers.
 One powerful strategy is to focus the sales conversation on value.
-By helping the customer identify value opportunities, and then quantifying, adding, and projecting those values – you will be well positioned for sales success.
+By helping the customer identify value opportunities, asking high impact sales questions, and then quantifying, adding, and projecting those values – you will be well-positioned for sales success.

 About Ray Makela

 Ray Makela is the General Manager of the Sales Readiness Group, A Part of SBI.
 He oversees all client engagements as well as serves as a senior facilitator on sales management, coaching, negotiation, and sales training workshops.
 Ray has over 20 years of management, consulting, and sales experience and writes frequently on best practices for coaching and developing sales teams.